Florian5769/ai-email/README.md

 A modern web application that connects your Gmail account, reads your emails, and generates intelligent automated responses using Gemini AI.

-## 🚀 Problem Solved

-Manually responding to dozens of emails every day is time-consuming, repetitive, and error-prone.

-**AI Email Client** helps you:
-- Save time by generating contextualized AI responses.
-- Stay professional, even under pressure.
-- Organize your emails and responses automatically.

 ---

 ## 💡 Key Features